ai-azz/house-pricing-regression/README.md

 ## Conclusion
 This project implements regression models to predict house prices with various preprocessing techniques, data exploration, and model evaluation.
 The developed model can be used in web applications or APIs to provide automatic house price predictions.

+Additionally, an interactive Streamlit dashboard has been integrated to facilitate visual exploration of the dataset, making it easier to analyze trends and correlations.